paradigmxyz/reth/bin/reth-bench/README.md

 ## Command Usage

-`reth-bench` contains different commands to initiate benchmarks tailored to different patterns of engine API calls.
+`reth-bench` contains different commands to benchmark different patterns of engine API calls.
-The most representative of ethereum mainnet live sync is is `new-payload-fcu`, which alternates between sending `engine_newPayload` calls and `engine_forkchoiceUpdated` calls.
+The `reth-bench new-payload-fcu` command is the most representative of ethereum mainnet live sync, alternating between sending `engine_newPayload` calls and `engine_forkchoiceUpdated` calls.

 Below is an overview of how to execute a benchmark:

- 1. **Setup**: Make sure `reth` is running in the background with the necessary configurations.
+ 1. **Setup**: Make sure `reth` is running in the background with the proper configuration.
 This setup involves ensuring the node is at the correct state, setting up profiling tools, and possibly more depending on the purpose of the benchmark's.

  2. **Run the Benchmark**:
     ```bash